mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   proofs green.
 Its sealed unchanged-production `proof:perf` run is RED at +82.7% against 15%; private prototype changes cannot cause the production regression, but it is not waived.
+- Fresh shaped-product gates: focused products 8/8, P2-L 8/8 and S
+  regressions 13/13; frozen JSON 33 valid/7 invalid; package suite 14/14 files
+  and 134/134 tests; strict TypeScript; production build; manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs green.
+One ordinary production `proof:perf` run passed at +13.2%; the sealed rerun is RED at +25.6% against 15%.
+The private transaction changes no production source, so neither run is causal or formal admission; the sealed RED result is not waived.
 - U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
   files and 134/134 tests; strict TypeScript; production build; manifest,